 Here’s the best route for your bike tour from Manali to Leh:

-Route 1: The most popular route for Manali to Leh bike trip is via Sarchu which is known for its rented accommodations and starry nights and best trekking expeditions.
-This route offers a blend of both adventure and breathtaking views which will remain in your heart forever.
+Route 1: The most popular route for Manali to Leh bike trip is via Sarchu which is known for its rented accommodations, starry nights, and best trekking expeditions.
+This route offers a blend of both adventure and breathtaking views, which will remain in your heart forever.

 - Route via Atal Tunnel: Manali - Jispa - Sarchu - Gata Loops - Morey Plains - Upshi - Karu - Leh